TheMaster1127/Projects-time-tracker-AHK/README.md

 # Projects Time Tracker AHK

-## Overview
-The "Projects Time Tracker AHK" is an AutoHotkey (AHK) script designed to help you track the time you spend on various projects.
-This lightweight tool provides a convenient way to record and save the duration of your work sessions.
+A lightweight AutoHotkey script to track the time spent on your projects.

 ## Features

-- Select your project folder: Choose the directory where your project files are located.
-- Start timer: Begin tracking the time when you start working on your project.
-- Stop timer: Pause the timer when you finish your work session.
+- Track your time for a project with ease.
+- Start, pause, and stop tracking at your convenience.
-- Save session details: Save the session's duration and time period in a text file.
+- Save session data to a text file.
+- Simple and intuitive user interface.

+## Requirements

+- AutoHotkey: You need AutoHotkey v1.1 installed to run this script.

-## Usage
+## How to Use

 1. Run the script.
-2. Click the "Select your project" button to choose the folder associated with your project.
+2. Click the "Select your project" button to choose a folder for your project.
-3. Click the "Start" button to initiate the timer when you begin working.
+3. Click the "Start/Resume" button to begin tracking time.
-4. Click the "Stop" button when you finish your work session.
+4. Click the "Stop/Pause" button to pause tracking.
-5. The elapsed time will be displayed in the GUI.
-6. Click the "Save" button to save the session's details in a text file within the project folder.
+5. Click the "Save" button to save the session data.
+6. To reset the timer, click the "Reset" button.

-## Graceful Exit
+## Important Notes

-When you're done using the "Projects Time Tracker AHK" and decide to close the application, the script will ensure that your tracked time data is not lost.
-Here's what happens when you close the application:
-- It stops the timer.
+- When you select a folder for your project, the script will track the time spent on that project.
+- You can pause and resume the timer as needed.
-- It saves the session's duration and time period to a text file within the project folder.
+- The session data, including start and end times, is saved to a text file in your selected project folder.
-- The application will exit gracefully, preventing accidental closure and data loss.

-## Example
-Suppose you're working on a project, and you want to track your work session's time duration.
-You can follow these steps:

-1. Run the "Projects Time Tracker AHK" script.
-2. Select the folder where your project files are stored.
-3. Click the "Start" button when you start working on your project.
-4. Click the "Stop" button when you finish your work session.
-5. The elapsed time will be displayed in the GUI.
-6. Click the "Save" button to save the session's details in a text file within the project folder.